Idaho Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Idaho exam

-Because mountain counties demand ice-dam detailing and avalanche-resistant roofs, Boise Valley jobs battle expansive clays and heat, and eastern Idaho sits in high seismic risk, this four-week outline targets what Idaho field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Mountain counties demand ice-dam detailing and avalanche-resistant roofs, Boise Valley jobs battle expansive clays and heat, and eastern Idaho sits in high seismic risk, this four-week outline targets what Idaho field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: Frost-protected shallow foundation details and insulation R-values.